ljsummers/adventure-pp1/readme.md

 The following issues were raised during my mid project meeting with my mentor:

-- unable to link thankyou.html to the css style sheet without JS
+- unable to link thankyou.html to the css style sheet without JS.
-- bullet points on the index page looked out of place
+- bullet points on the index page looked out of place.
-- aboutus page needed to have margins added
+- aboutus page needed to have margins added to make readability easier.

+**Code Validation**

 [W3C Validator](https://validator.w3.org/)
 The W3C validator was used to validate the HTML on all pages of the website.
 It was also used to validate CSS in the style.css file.